NobleMathews/SolNote/README.md

 - Shell

 ## 🔥 How we built it
-- Ideated on what we can build using Solana Blockchain that solves a real-world problem
+- Ideated on what we can build using the Solana Blockchain that solves a real-world problem
 - Planned on how we can turn our idea into a project
-- Made a timeline on how we can divide complete it in a short time
+- Made a timeline on how we can divide the tasks & complete it in a short time
 - Decided on which languages and frameworks to use for the project
 - Start coding!
-- We tested it out using **Phantom**
+- Tested it out using **Phantom**
 - Solved the challenges we faced
 - Yay!
 Finally we had **SolNote** working.